-- §21-7-10 Public Disclosure of Interests or Transactions Affected by Legislators' or Task Force Members' Official Action. (a) Section 84-13, HRS, does not prohibit legislators from introducing bills and resolutions, from serving on a committee, or from making statements or taking official action as a legislator, provided that the legislator publicly discloses the nature and extent of the interest or transaction that the legislator believes may be affected by the legislator's official action.
-Disclosure shall be made at the first available public session on the matter and shall be memorialized in any relevant committee report or written minutes if applicable.
-If no public session will be held prior to the legislator taking official action, disclosure shall be made in writing to the presiding officer of the appropriate legislative body, and then subsequently in the first available public session on the bill and in any committee report or minutes memorializing that session.
+- §21-7-10 Public Disclosure of Interests or Transactions Affected by Legislators' or Task Force Members' Official Action. (a) Section 84-13, HRS, does not prohibit legislators from introducing bills and resolutions, from serving on a committee, or from making statements or taking official action as a legislator, provided that the legislator publicly discloses the nature and extent of the interest or transaction that the legislator believes may be affected by the legislator's official action. - (b) Disclosure shall be made at the first available public session on the matter and shall be memorialized in any relevant committee report or written minutes if applicable. in any written minutes or committee report, if applicable and where practicable; provided that each house of the legislature shall have the exclusive authority to interpret, administer, and enforce this subsection as to its members pursuant to section 84-37, HRS. - (b) Sections 84-13 and 84-14, HRS, do not prohibit a person from serving on a task force, or making statements or taking official action as a task force member or a task force member's designee or representative, provided that the task force member, designee, or representative shall publicly disclose the nature and extent of any interest or transaction that they believe may be affected by their official action.
+This disclosure shall be made verbally at the first available meeting of the task force and shall be memorialized in any task force report.
+If no meeting is to occur before the task force member, designee, or representative takes official action affecting their interests, the disclosure shall be made in writing to all other task force members, and then subsequently in any task force report."
+[Eff [Auth: HRS §§84-31(a)(5)]